 You can use standard system commands to back up, rename, move, delete, and copy tables that are managed by the

 MyISAMstorage engine.
 For example, it is possible to rename a

 MyISAMtable by renaming the

-files to which the table corresponds.
+.frmfiles to which the table corresponds.
 (Nevertheless, it is preferable to use

-RENAME and let the server rename the files.)
+ALTER TABLE ...
+RENAMEand let the server rename the files.)